-- (a) Appointing authorities shall make a reasonable effort to distribute overtime as equitably as possible among classified employees, and shall not change or alter the regular workweek of an employee (once posted where applicable) for the purpose of avoiding the payment of overtime or shift differential.
-Persistent schedule changes of individual employees are discouraged and will be subject for Labor-Management Committee discussion. - (b) Overtime shall be assigned whenever practicable to volunteers.
-Assignment of overtime work to volunteers shall not be considered contrary to the concept of equitable distribution of overtime. - (c) With written request and twenty-four (24) hours notice, an employee shall be excluded from further consideration for overtime.
+(a) Appointing authorities shall make a reasonable effort to distribute overtime as equitably as possible among classified employees, and shall not change or alter the regular workweek of an employee (once posted where applicable) for the purpose of avoiding the payment of overtime or shift differential.
+Persistent schedule changes of individual employees are discouraged and will be subject for Labor-Management Committee discussion.

+(b) Overtime shall be assigned whenever practicable to volunteers.
+Assignment of overtime work to volunteers shall not be considered contrary to the concept of equitable distribution of overtime.

+(c) With written request and twenty-four (24) hours notice, an employee shall be excluded from further consideration for overtime.
 Such request may be canceled by the employee and may also be revoked by a supervisor under emergency circumstances or when distributing involuntary overtime, unless a medical exemption has been granted.
+Requests for medical exemption from overtime work will be made in writing and shall include the nature of the illness, prognosis, and the anticipated date the employee can be expected to resume overtime work.
+The employee must reapply every three months for the exemption.
+This exemption may be renewed for a period longer than six months at the sole discretion of the appointing authority.
+This provision shall not be the sole basis for determining an employee's employment status unless working overtime is an essential function of the particular classification.
+An employee with a medical exemption may not volunteer for overtime without medical clearance.

-An employee with a medical exemption may not volunteer for overtime without medical clearance. - (d) It is agreed that, except in emergency or crisis situations, employees who are on annual leave, personal leave or compensatory time off shall be the last to be required to work overtime. - (e) If classified employees are scheduled for overtime work or are unavailable for overtime work, non-classified employees may be authorized to work overtime. - (f) Employees shall be given two (2) weeks notice of scheduled overtime.
+(d) It is agreed that, except in emergency or crisis situations, employees who are on annual leave, personal leave or compensatory time off shall be the last to be required to work overtime.

+(e) If classified employees are scheduled for overtime work or are unavailable for overtime work, non-classified employees may be authorized to work overtime.

+(f) Employees shall be given two (2) weeks notice of scheduled overtime.
 However, in emergency situations, the employer shall give the maximum notice practical under the circumstances.

-- (g) When it becomes necessary to continue work on a particular project on an overtime basis, the employee required to perform such overtime work will normally be the one who has been working on the same project during his or her regular work hours. - (h) Institutions and other work units which routinely distribute overtime shall do so on a rotational basis, in a fair and equitable manner for both voluntary and involuntary distribution of overtime within each such unit.
+(g) When it becomes necessary to continue work on a particular project on an overtime basis, the employee required to perform such overtime work will normally be the one who has been working on the same project during his or her regular work hours.

+(h) Institutions and other work units which routinely distribute overtime shall do so on a rotational basis, in a fair and equitable manner for both voluntary and involuntary distribution of overtime within each such unit.